 Visit the school improvement training page for more information.

 School Partnership Initiative

 BEFSA promotes a school partnership programme for schools in the UK and South Africa.
 By linking schools in the UK with a partner school in South Africa we provide both UK and SA pupils with the opportunity to work together to share and to celebrate their own cultures.
 Within this broad framework of partnership working BEFSA’s expectation is always for mutual support and common benefits.

-As the focus of BEFSA’s work in South Africa is in the province of the Eastern Cape, and all the South African schools linked to schools in the UK are located in this province.
+As the focus of BEFSA’s work in South Africa is in the province of the Eastern Cape all UK schools are linked to schools located in this province.

 Visit the school partnership page for more information.

 BEFSA runs a micro-business start-up programme to support unemployed women in the Eastern Cape.
 Facilitated by micro loans, the programme provides women with financial support, business mentoring and key skills to start and sustain their own businesses.

 Visit the micro-business loans page for more information.

 Black South Africans [are] shaping their country’s future for the very first time after decades of oppression.

 BEFSA runs an extra-curricular programme for 14-25 year olds known as The President’s Award (TPA).
 This programme, which is known as the Duke of Edinburgh’s Award Scheme in the UK, is aimed at empowering and developing young people through a series of prescribed challenges within 3 Award levels: Bronze, Silver and Gold.
 Within each level each participant has to undertake a period of community service, complete an adventurous journey, participate in a sport and pursue an interest/pastime in a sustained way over a prolonged and prescribed length of time.
 To date 236 students from schools in the Amathole West Schools District have completed either their Bronze and Silver Awards.